Oddadmix/oddadmix.github.io/_posts/2023-12-21-T5-Small-Fine-Tune-Part-1.md

 ```

 ## Testing
-Testing this model has shown that the model was able to generate four hex colors, it is a good start but it was showing a lot of consufsion and bais toward certain colors and always repeating colors in the output.
+Testing this model has shown that the model was able to generate four hex colours.
+It is a good start, but it was showing a lot of confusion and bais toward certain colours and always repeating colours in the output.

 ```python